stoffee/stoffee.github.io/index.md

 ---
 name: IaC2
-# Infrastructure as Code Allows Us To...
+# Infrastructure as Code with Terraform Allows Us To...
 * Provide a codified workflow to create infrastructure
 * Change and update existing infrastructure
 * Safely test changes using **`terraform plan`** in dry run mode